pplam/mongo_node/README.md

 # mongo_node
-JS to test mongo on docker
+JS to test mongo on docker.\n
 Just a test project!